Personal profile

 Professor Davies’s contributions to education extend internationally through quality assurance and assessment roles, including external examiner tenures for undergraduate and postgraduate programmes at institutions in Bradford, Bristol, Cardiff, Glasgow, Plymouth and Singapore.
 Leadership roles at Aston University include Director of Research of the Optometry and Vision Science Research Group (2010-2017) and Head/ Dean of the School of Optometry (2016-2021 & 2024).
-Since 2015, he has been an integral part of the College of Optometrists, serving as a Council Member, Board Trustee, Chair of the Research Committee (2016–2020), Vice President (2020–2022), President (2022–2024), and from April 2024, Chair of the Board of Trustees.
+Since 2015, he has been an integral part of the College of Optometrists governance structure, serving as a Council Member, Board Trustee, Chair of the Research Committee (2016–2020), Vice President (2020–2022), President (2022–2024), and from April 2024, Chair of the Board of Trustees.

 An experienced researcher, Professor Davies has published over 70 peer-reviewed articles and secured over £3 million in funding from UKRI, the EU, charitable organisations, and multinational corporations.
 His research, which focuses on presbyopia and restoring ocular accommodation to ageing eyes, is widely recognised for its impact.
 He has successfully supervised 17 PhD and professional doctorate candidates, mentored 14 postdoctoral researchers, and acted as an external examiner for theses in Australia, Hong Kong, Spain, and the UK.